 Channel sales (also known as indirect sales) is a way to distribute a product to the market by segmenting sales operations to focus on different selling modes.

-In simple terms, it’s a sales strategy in which a parent company sells products through another company.
-As a result, companies sell through third-part partners or someone else who doesn’t work for them directly in channel sales models.
+Simply, it’s a sales strategy in which a parent company sells products through another company.
+As a result, companies sell through third-party partners or someone else who doesn’t work for them directly in channel sales models.

 While complex sounding, most people are already familiar with channel sales.
-They make up around 75 per cent of the world’s sales and consumer market.
+They comprise around 75 percent of the world’s sales and consumer market.

 What are Channel Partners?